 The University of Houston Moores School of Music is the home of the the The Immanuel and Helen Olshan Texas Music Festival®.
 The Moores School of Music Building is located at Entrance No. 16 off Cullen Blvd., west of Interstate 45.
 Orchestra Fellows are housed at Cougar Village I.

 - Placement Auditions: Orchestra seating placement will be decided through brief auditions.
-Placement auditions for viola, cello, double bass, flute, oboe, clarinet, bassoon, trumpet, and percussion will take place on Saturday, June 2, 2018.
+Placement auditions for viola, cello, double bass, flute, oboe, clarinet, bassoon, horn, trumpet, and percussion will take place on Saturday, June 1, 2019.
 There are no placement auditions for trombone, tuba or harp - part assignments for these instruments will be determined by the Music Director and instrument faculty.

 Specific excerpts may be listed for piccolo, English horn, E-flat clarinet, bass clarinet and contrabassoon.
 Auxiliary instrument auditions are not required for the placement auditions.
 However, it is expected that all auxiliary instrument responsibilities/opportunities will be shared in each section.
 Please see below under "Auxiliary Instruments" for more information.